Ethorbit/nzombies-chronicles-tfa-base/README.md

 # nzombies-chronicles-tfa-base
-Archive of a modified Legacy TFA Base used for nZC Servers
+Archive of a modified version of the Legacy TFA Base, used for nZC Servers